papsign/Ktor-OpenAPI-Generator/README.md

 It is inspired by ktor Locations, but makes no use of it.

-Take a look at the [A few examples](https://github.com/papsign/Ktor-OpenAPI-Generator/wiki/A-few-examples)
+Take a look at [a few examples](https://github.com/papsign/Ktor-OpenAPI-Generator/wiki/A-few-examples)

 ## Installation